JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Compute_Engine.md

 After an image is done being used, you can delete or deprecate it.
 Deprecating an image marks it as 'no longer supported' and allows you to specify a replacement image.

+#### Instance Groups
+Instace groups are sets of VMs that are managed as a single entity.

+There are two types of instance groups: managed and unmanaged.

+Managed groups are groups of identical VMs.
+They are created using an instance template so they have identical configurations.
+Managed groups can automatically scale the number of instances in a group and integrate load balancing to distribute the workload across the instance group.

+Unmanaged instance groups should be used only when you need different configurations.

+Instance groups can be spread across zones or regions.
+Spreading across regions will increase resiliency.

 #### Network Access to VMs
 As an engineer, you might need to log into a VM to perform administration tasks.
 This can be done via SSH for a Linux server or RDP with a Windows server.